kda2495/IPA_Downloader/README_EN.md

 * Enter the app name to search;
 * Press Enter;
 * A list of found apps will be displayed;
-* Enter the index numbers of the apps to purchase (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to purchase;
 * Press Enter;
 * The script will purchase the selected apps.
 #### 2. Search for app and download latest version:
 * Enter the app name to search;
 * Press Enter;
 * A list of found apps will be displayed;
-* Enter the index numbers of the apps to download (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to download;
 * Press Enter;
 * The script will download the selected apps.
 #### 3. Search for app and download (with version selection):
 * Enter the app name to search;
 * Press Enter;
 * A list of found apps will be displayed;
-* Enter the index numbers of the apps to display app version IDs (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to display app version IDs;
 * Press Enter;
 * A list of app version IDs will be displayed;
-* Enter the index numbers of the app version IDs to download (in the format 1, 2, 3-5);
+* Enter the index numbers of the app version IDs to download;
 * Press Enter;
 * The script will download the selected app versions.
 #### 4. Enter app IDs and purchase (without downloading):